mikesir87/docker-summit-19-docker-app-workshop/README.md

 Welcome to the Docker Application workshop.
 We prepared for you some exercises to discover and master `docker app` and the Application Package Definition.

+> Special thanks to Silvin Lubecki for helping in the development of this workshop.
+Must of this is based on the [workshop we ran together at DockerCon](https://github.com/silvin-lubecki/docker-app-workshop-dc19).

 ## Slides

 - [Google Slides](https://docs.google.com/presentation/d/1xEhLhPBbHTOtaRd2FcMwkdCzpqe1WWzjsB87C5k9DK0/edit?usp=sharing)